Query Options Reference

 hdx_query_max_bytes_before_external_group_by

 Limit memory in bytes used when applying GROUP BY before spilling to disk in the query head process.
-This can help protect against out of memory errors at the cost of local disk utilization.
+This can help protect against out-of-memory errors at the cost of local disk utilization.
 Use with care.

 hdx_query_max_bytes_before_external_sort

 Limit memory in bytes used when applying SORT before spilling to disk in the query head process.
-This can help protect against out of memory errors at the cost of local disk utilization.
+This can help protect against out-of-memory errors at the cost of local disk utilization.
 Use with care.

 hdx_query_unlimited_cnf